SunJiamei/GANExercise/Readme.md

 | mlp_mlp| ![gan](./output/test_imgs/mlp_mlp_lsun/gan_test_generated_imgs_iter_200000.jpg) |![wgan](./output/test_imgs/mlp_mlp_lsun/wgan_test_generated_imgs_iter_5000.jpg)|

 Standard GAN_dc_dc will collapse after some iterations.
 For example, the standard GAN dc_dc_lsun model does not converge after 150000 iterations.
-On the other hand, WGAN is more stable.
 The training of WGAN mlp_mlp_lsun failed, with a learning rate of 5e-5 or even a smaller one 5e-6.

 ### Acknowledgement